DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 |

-Different from the Eye to hand flowchart, the operator can only validate the result by using the world in cloud method.
+Different from the Eye to hand flowchart, you can only validate the result by using the world in cloud method.

 **Large circle**